 We carefully manage the department's size to ensure that every student has ample performance opportunities and good access to the department’s own studios and practice rooms.
 Our dedicated Percussion Suite houses a large collection of instruments available for student use.

 As a percussion student, you'll have regular performing opportunities within the Conservatoire.

 - Brass Band

 - Pops Orchestra

-Our orchestral students can take advantage of professional training schemes with the CBSO and the CBSO Youth Orchestra (by audition).
-We also have excellent close links with Birmingham Royal Ballet and Welsh National Opera with the Conservatoires WNO Side by Side scheme.
+Our orchestral students can take advantage of professional training schemes with the CBSO, Opera North, Birmingham Royal Ballet, Welsh National Opera with the Conservatoires WNO Side by Side scheme and the CBSO Youth Orchestra.
 In addition, senior students are offered funding towards extra work auditions/feedback sessions with numerous orchestras including BBC National Orchestra of Wales, Royal Liverpool Philharmonic Orchestra and BBC Philharmonic Orchestra.

 Conservatoire percussion graduates can be heard performing in London's West End, Alice Cooper, Andrea Bocelli, Chris De Burgh, U2 and Rodger Daltrey, The Who and with professional orchestras such as the LSO, CBSO, Ulster, LPO, RPO, WNO, BBCSO, OAE, LCO, BBCNOW, BSO, Aurora, London Mozart Players, National Theatre, National Symphony Orchestra of Ireland, RPCO and the RSC.